Exploratory Hierarchical Factor Analysis with an Application to Psychological Measurement: Exploratory Hierarchical Factor Analysis

 and, if $c = 0$, $\mathcal A^1(0) = \{A = (a_{ij})_{J \times 1}: |a_{ij}|\leq \tau\}.$ Here, $c_{\max}$ and $d_{\max}$ are pre-specified constants typically decided by domain knowledge. $\tau$ is a universal upper bound for the loading parameters, which is needed for technical reasons for our theory.
 The space $\mathcal A^1(c, d_1, \ldots, d_c)$ includes all possible loading matrices for a hierarchical factor structure, where Factor 1 has $c$ child factors, and each child factor has $d_s -1$ descendant factors.
 The space $\mathcal A_1$ is the union of all the possible $\mathcal A^1(c, d_1, \ldots, d_c)$ for different combinations of the numbers of child factors and their descendant factors.

 For example, consider the hierarchical factor model example in Figure~\ref{fig:hier example}, for which $\hat{v}_1 = \{1,\ldots,16\}$.
 Then, the matrix

 lies in space $\mathcal{A}^{1}(3,3,1,1)$.
-This loading matrix is the one that the ICB method aims to find, as it has the same blockwise zero pattern (ignoring the zero constraints implied by the lower-layer factors) as the true loading pattern in \eqref{eq:hier example} after reordering the columns of $\Lambda$ in \eqref{eq:hier example}.
+This loading matrix is what the ICB method aims to find, as it has the same blockwise zero pattern (ignoring the zero constraints implied by the lower-layer factors) as the true loading pattern in \eqref{eq:hier example} after reordering the columns of $\Lambda$ in \eqref{eq:hier example}.

 We search for the best possible loading matrix in $\mathcal A_1$ using the information criterion defined as: